May Day 04/05/2006 - Nothing Spectacular

 "Some party, boys!"

 At Forty-ninth Street Peter turned to Dean.
-"Beautiful morning," he said gravely, squinting up his owlish eyes”
+"Beautiful morning," he said gravely, squinting up his owlish eyes” (page 118).

 “In a bedroom of a small hotel just off Sixth Avenue Gordon Sterrett awoke with a pain in the back of his head and a sick throbbing in all his veins” (page 124).